Changing tables with antibiotic surface - the clever alternative to changing mats

 To ensure a high level of hygiene during nappy changing, our changing tables have antibiotic surfaces.
 This reduces the growth of germs such as bacteria, viruses and fungi.
 The

-Surfaces are easy to clean and can be washed with warm water plus detergent.
-Those who use their own changing bag as a pad can hang it up on the changing table when not in use.
-Furthermore, our changing tables are equipped with a practical dispenser that provides biodegradable and thus extremely environmentally friendly disposable pads.
+Surfaces are easy to clean and can be cleaned with warm water and washing-up liquid.
+If you use your own changing bag as a changing mat, you can hang it on the changing table when not in use.
+Our changing tables are also equipped with a practical dispenser that provides biodegradable and therefore extremely environmentally friendly disposable pads.

 Safety - the be-all and end-all of our intelligent changing tables

-Instead of regular use, we have designed our changing tables for temporary use - a solution to make it easier for parents to change the baby if the worst comes to the worst.
+Instead of regular use, we have designed our changing tables for temporary use - a solution that should make it easier for parents to change their baby if the worst comes to the worst.
 Even without a changing mat, the baby will not be harmed by using our changing tables.

-Another important point in this context are the safety belts.
-In order to comply with the revised European Standard (EN), the safety belts may no longer be fitted.
-Experts see a safety risk in the belts because of possible strangulation.
-The belts are still included in the delivery.
-However, the possible installation is left to the operator.
+Another important point in this context is the safety belts.
+In order to fulfil the revised European standard (EN), safety harnesses may no longer be fitted.
+Experts see the belts as a safety risk due to possible strangulation.
+The belts are still included in the scope of delivery.
+However, it is up to the operator to decide whether to fit them.